C-PINN: A neural network framework based on the Cord\`{e}s condition for solving linear and fully nonlinear equations in non-divergence form and its applications: Numerical experiments

+where $\mathcal{D}(\boldsymbol{x})$ denotes a smooth distance function designed to vanish identically on the boundary $\partial\Omega$, thereby enforcing the Dirichlet constraints exactly by construction.
+For the sake of brevity, the explicit analytical expressions of $\mathcal{D}(\boldsymbol{x})$ for all specific computational domains investigated in this work are systematically detailed in appendix.
+Consequently, the boundary loss term is completely eliminated from the optimization objective.
+The training process is thus reduced to solely minimizing the preconditioned interior residual

-where $\boldsymbol{L}_{\text{bc}}(\theta)$ represents the boundary loss of PDEs, and $\boldsymbol{L}_{\text{Cord\`{e}s}}(\theta)$ represents the Cord\`{e}s loss defined by the above sections.
-Besides, $w_{\text{int}}$ and $w_{\text{bc}}$ are positive penalty weights.
+where $\boldsymbol{L}_{\text{Cord\`{e}s}}(\theta)$ represents the Cord\`{e}s loss defined by the above sections.
 By employing this mathematically grounded preconditioning mechanism, the gradient dynamics are inherently stabilized during the optimization process.
-To minimize Eq. \eqref{eq:loss}, we use Adam optimization in \cite{Kingma2014} with learning rate $\eta$ = 3e-04.
+To minimize Eq. \eqref{eq:loss}, we use Adam optimization in \cite{Kingma2014} with learning rate $\eta = 3 \times 10^{-4}$.

 To evaluate the accuracy, we compute two error metrics: the $l^\infty$ error, defined as the largest absolute difference between the numerical and exact solutions across all evaluating points, and the $l^2$ error, defined as the root mean square of the absolute differences across all points.
 The corresponding formulas are